Mehlville High School: Renovations and expansion (1957–present)

-Mehlville's mascot, an anthropomorphic black panther, is commonly seen at sporting events greeting students and cheering on the team along with the Green Pit, Mehlville's student section known for it's loud and rowdy antics.
-In March 2022, the mascot finally got a name: Mehlvin the Panther.
-It was decided by a student poll run by the Mehlville Student Leadership group, and the previously mentioned name was the most popular and well-received by the student body.
+Mehlville's mascot, an anthropomorphic black panther, is commonly seen at sporting events greeting students and cheering on the team along with the Green Pit, Mehlville's student section known for its loud and rowdy antics.
+In March 2022, this mascot finally got a name: "Mehlvin the Panther".
+It was chosen through a student poll run by the Mehlville Student Leadership group, and the name "Mehlvin," a play on words of the school's name and the English name Melvin, was the most popular and well received by the student body.